 Maintaining tile and grout isn’t always as easy as you think when you decide to install it.
-You have to give your tile and grout plenty of TLC just like any other surface in your home in order to prevent staining and deterioration over time.
+You have to give your tile and grout plenty of TLC just like any other surface in your home in order to prevent staining over time.
 It can be a challenge to properly clean tile and grout, which is why so many people avoid it.

 If you do attempt to do it yourself, you’re probably thinking about the many things you’ve been told about how to perform this task.
 A lot of it is simply wrong.
 Let’s go over five myths and facts to help you keep your tile and grout in like-new condition for years to come.

 Myth 1: Mopping alone is enough to get the job done

 Fact: While mopping is a good way to keep the surface of your tile clean, it’s just not powerful enough to get rid of the deep-down, in-between dirt and grime that settles into grout over the months and years.
 In fact, sloppy mopping techniques can actually damage and stain grout more quickly, as dirty mop water tends to push dirt into porous grout.